This website was created to help home owners with projects they can complete successfully, save money and be proud of!

 The Problem

 Due to what I would consider a minor design flaw, the frame on our snowblower cracked.
-If you look at the photo of the crack area below, you’ll notice that the crack occurred near a hole.
-You’ll also notice that on the side that cracked (closest side) there is less metal above the hole.
+If you look at the photo of the crack area, you’ll notice that the crack occurred near a hole.
+You’ll also notice that on the side that cracked there is less metal above the hole.
 This effectively makes this a weak point in the frame.
-Why?
-I haven’t a clue, but it’s mine to deal with now.
+The snowblower is considered a front mount, but the frame physically attaches to the rear of the tractor.
+There are lifting arms that attach approximately in the middle of the frame that runs the full length under the tractor.

 It’s a 42” snowblower, so the auger head has considerable weight to it.
 The auger head would twist and sag to the ground when the snowblower was raised to the up position.
 This put excessive force on other points of the frame and affected the tension of the auger drive belt.
 It could not be used as it was.